What is Fibre to the Curb?

-While all NBN connections get you online, FTTC has a couple of unique benefits.
+While all Fibre connections get you online, FTTC has a couple of unique benefits.

 Since only a small amount of copper is required to connect your house to the distribution point, you won’t lose any speed over FTTC.
 Using large lengths of copper to deliver internet access can result in serious speed degradation; the longer the copper, the slower the internet.

 The small amount of copper also means FTTC connections are futureproofing.
-NBN Co says future FTTC upgrades will be able to achieve speeds of up to 1Gbps, or ten times faster than the current maximum NBN speed.
+Fibre says future FTTC upgrades will be able to achieve speeds of up to 1Gbps, or ten times faster than the current maximum Fibre speed.